Oberhauser-Dev/flutter_release/README.md

  --key-alias=<mykeyalias>
 ```

-If the command is not found try: `dart pub global run flutter_release ...`.
+If the command is not found (in the PATH), try: `dart pub global run flutter_release ...`.

 Note that you have to pass the base64 arguments without any newline characters:
 ```shell